amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 ```
 <BR>
 So, the play really starts at line ``64`` therefore we need to remove everything before that.
-At the tail end, the story ends with ``THE END`` (this may be different for different books and requires manually inspection)
+At the tail end, the story ends with ``THE END`` (this may be different for different books and requires manual inspection)

 ```r
 grep( "THE END", romeo_juliet)